Veules-les-Roses

 Veules-les-Roses ([vœl le ʁoz]) is a commune in the Seine-Maritime department in the Normandy region in northern France.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 Veules-les-Roses is a tourism and farming village situated on the coast of the English Channel in the Pays de Caux, some 12 mi southwest of Dieppe at the junction of the D68, D926 and the D142 roads.

 The river Veules, which flows through the commune, is the shortest sea-bound river in France at 1.149 km.
 Its water is used to create ponds for growing watercress whence it finds its way to the sea through a gap in the high chalk cliffs, which overlook a sand and pebble beach.